detectivehikaru/eShopTracker/README.md

 You can find out information and metadata on software released on the Nintendo eShop using eShopTracker

-### Version 1.0.0 has been released
+### Version 1.1.0 has been released

 You can see it in the releases section on the right

 ### Commands

-Some commands on this list are still being developed and are not available in 1.0.0
+All commands on this list are available in 1.1.0 and above.

 - ```listallregions``` - This will list all software information from all regions (1.0.0 and above)
 - ```printallregions``` - This will print all software information from all regions to a textfile (1.0.0 and above)